LMCP vs Macuse vs iMCP: Which Mac MCP Server Should You Use?

 The short answer

-• Choose Macuse if your priority is Computer Use — having the AI drive any Mac app’s graphical interface (clicking, typing) — and you mainly need Apple-native apps (Mail, Calendar, Notes, Reminders, Messages) from a desktop client like Claude Desktop, Cursor or Raycast, with the simplest one-click setup.
+• Choose Macuse if your priority is background Computer Use — the AI drives any Mac app’s graphical interface while your cursor and active window stay untouched — and you mainly need Apple-native apps (Mail, Calendar, Notes, Reminders, Messages) from a desktop client.
+Note it is a paid product: the free plan allows 100 tool calls per day on one connected client; unlimited use is a $49 lifetime license.

 Side-by-side

-Desktop clients (Claude Desktop, Cursor, VS Code, Raycast, Zed…)YesYes
+Desktop clients (Claude Desktop, Cursor, VS Code, Raycast…)YesYesYes

 Where Macuse is stronger